lalitg/review/ReadMe.txt

 1) data read from data base and stored in one variable.
 2) reading each tuple from the data and calculating the month value.
 3) based on the month check it is first occerance of comment or not in the alldict.
 Month value (integer 0 to 11) used as index of list.
-4) if it is second occerance it will get the review instance and increment the frequency and heapify it.
+4) if it is second occerance return the stored review instance and increment the frequency and heapify it.
 5) else it will create a new review instance and added into alldict and into revheap

 Printing output